ArshiAbolghasemi/Penny/README.md

 # Penny

-**Penny trains diffusion models that are, at the same time, discriminative and generative** — a single backbone learns to *denoise* a limit-order-book (LOB) window (the generative objective) **and** to *classify* its short-term price direction (the discriminative objective), sharing one representation.
+**This repository trains diffusion models that are, at the same time, discriminative and generative** — a single backbone learns to *denoise* a limit-order-book (LOB) window (the generative objective) **and** to *classify* its short-term price direction (the discriminative objective), sharing one representation.
 The generative diffusion task